osisoft/PI-Adapter/V1/Configuration/Egress endpoints configuration.md

     - For content structure, see [Examples](#examples).
     - For a table of all available parameters, see [Egress endpoint parameters](#egress-endpoint-parameters).

 2. Save the file.
-For example, _OmfEgress_DataEndpoints.json_.
+For example, _ConfigureEgressEndpoints.json_.

 3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and run the appropriate command with the contents of the file to the following endpoint: `http://localhost:5590/api/v1/configuration/OmfEgress/dataendpoints/`